Gigi Leung: Spokesperson

 Leung worked as an ambassador to both United Nations Children's Fund (UNICEF) and World Wide Fund for Nature (WWF) Hong Kong.
-Other charity ambassador titles include Honourably Ambassador of Yan Chai Hospital, Special Ambassador to the Yan Aiu Hospital, Ambassador of Breast Cancer Fund and Ambassador of Society for Abandoned Animals (SAA).
-She also held numerous other special titles to organizations, including "Hope Foundation."
+Other charity ambassador titles include Honourably Ambassador of Yan Chai Hospital, Special Ambassador to the Yan Aiu Hospital, Ambassador of Breast Cancer Fund, and Ambassador of Society for Abandoned Animals (SAA).
+She also held numerous other special titles to organizations, including Hope Foundation.

 Personal life

 Gigi Leung had a seven-year relationship with singer-actor Ekin Cheng.
 They broke up in 2006.

 In July 2009, she was reported to be in a relationship with a furniture designer from France, known only as Sly.
 Neither Gigi nor Sly admitted their relationship, but it was reported that the couple separated in early 2010.

-On 3 October 2011, Leung married her Spanish boyfriend Sergio Crespo Gutes on the island of Ibiza.
+On 3 October 2011, Leung married her Spanish boyfriend Sergio Crespo Gutes on the Spanish island Ibiza.
 On 28 February 2015, Leung gave birth to her first child, a daughter, Sofia Crespo Leung (祈淑菲).

 Weibo incident

 On 30 March 2010, Gigi Leung posted on her Weibo about the plight of Zhao Lianhai, a father-turned-activist whose five-year-old son fell victim to poison milk and developed kidney stones.
-Leung later deleted the post, and posted another message saying, "The mainland has its own rules.
+Leung later deleted the post.
+She posted another message saying, "The mainland has its own rules.
 If I need to delete something, so be it.
 But I still don't like to see incidents that are unfair, especially if they happen to regular people."